Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/README.md

 ### aprp/

 It is the submodule used for the APRP method computations, directly linked to my fork of the github repository of **mzelinka**.

+### regridding/

+This submodule is dedicated to the regridding techniques applied to the ensemble to generate ensemble maps.